solo-io/workshops/gloo-portal/README.md

 ## Lab 4: Create a Portal

-Once a set of APIs have been bundled together in an API Product, those products can be published in a user-friendly interface through which outside developers can discover, browse and interact with APIs.
-This is done by defining Portals, a custom resource which tells Gloo Portal how to publish a customized website containing an interactive catalog of those products.
+Once a set of APIs have been bundled together in an **API Product**, those products can be published in a user-friendly web interface through which outside developers can discover, browse and interact with APIs.
+This is done by defining **Portals**, a Custom Resource which tells Gloo Portal how to publish a customized website containing an interactive catalog of those products.

-We'll integrate the Portal with Keycloak, so we need to define a couple of variables and create a secret:
+We'll integrate the Portal with Keycloak.
+So we need to fetch the client id and client secret that we have created earlier:

 ```bash
 KEYCLOAK_URL=http://$(kubectl get service keycloak -o jsonpath='{.status.loadBalancer.ingress[0].ip}'):8080/auth